Data-Driven Marketing Teams: The Nature of Triumph

 - Interactions: Seeing if people engage with the content, and which content drives them to (any) action

-- Conversion: Seeing what made people do the important action (e.g. download something, go to a website, register, etc.) – this metric tells you where your leads become customers
+- Conversion: Seeing what made people take the important action (e.g. download something, go to a website, register, etc.) – this metric tells you where your leads become customers

 Data-Driven Email Marketing